-1. The first line of support (L1) - the majority of the requests are resolved by the first line of support.
-First-line support agents gather the necessary information, do the investigation, and if possible, resolve the issue.
+1. The first line of support (L1) - the first line of support resolves the majority of the requests.
+First-line support agents gather the necessary information, do the investigation, and, if possible, resolve the issue.
 In cases where first-line support is unable to do so, the issue will be escalated to the second line of support.

-2. The second line of support (L2) - the second-line support who continues with an in-depth investigation and provides updates about the resolution to the first-line agents.
+2. The second line of support (L2) - the second-line support, which continues with an in-depth investigation and provides updates about the resolution to the first-line agents.
 In cases where second-line support is unable to resolve the issue, it will be escalated to the third line of support.

-It is quite a common thing for our support to request a HAR (HTTP Archive) file, in order to closely investigate an issue you are having.
+It is quite common for our support to request a HAR (HTTP Archive) file to investigate an issue you are having closely.
 In order to do this, refer to the How to Generate a HAR File page and follow the guide depending on your browser.